alexander-bloemer/alexander-bloemer.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---
-I talk and write about sustainability and transparency in supply chains.

 I'm a **[research assistant](https://www.ot.mgt.tum.de/log/team/bloemer/)** at the Technical University of Munich, Chair for Logistics and Supply Chain Management.
 My Ph.D. supervisor is [**Prof. Dr. Stefan Minner**](https://www.ot.mgt.tum.de/log/team/minner/).